Ebazhanov/linkedin-skill-assessments-quizzes/spring-framework/spring-framework-quiz.md

 - [ ] 1. init-method 2. afterPropertiesSet() 3. @PostConstruct
 - [ ] You cannot use these methods together-you must choose only one.

 #### Q11.
-What is the function of the @Transactional annotation at the class level?
+What is the function of the `@Transactional` annotation at the class level?

-- [ ] It's a transaction attribute configured by spring.security.transactions.xml config file that uses Spring's transaction implementation and validation code.
+- [ ] It's a transaction attribute configured by `spring.security.transactions.xml` config file that uses Spring's transaction implementation and validation code.
-- [ ] It's a transaction must actively validate by the bytecode of a transaction using Spring's TransactionBytecodeValidator class.
+- [ ] It's a transaction that must actively validate by the bytecode of a transaction using Spring's `TransactionBytecodeValidator` class.
 Default Transaction behavior rolls back on validation exception but commits on proper validation
 - [x] It creates a proxy that implements the same interface(s) as the annotated class, allowing Spring to inject behaviors before, after, or around method calls into the object being proxied.
-- [ ] It's a transaction that must be actively validated by Spring's TransactionValidator class using Spring's transaction validation code.
+- [ ] It's a transaction that must be actively validated by Spring's `TransactionValidator` class using Spring's transaction validation code.
 Default Transaction behavior rolls back on validation exception.

 #### Q12.
 Which is a valid example of the output from this code (ignoring logging statements) ?